What is malware?

 What to do if you think you have fallen victim

-You may need to file a police report and an identity theft report with the Federal Trade Commission (FTC) if other personal information is stolen, like your Social Security Number.
+If you suspect that you may have fallen victim to a credit card scam, immediately report the attack to your card issuer.
+They will cancel the compromised card, send you a new one, and launch an investigation into the fraudulent activity.
+You may need to file a police report and an identity theft report with the Federal Trade Commission (FTC), as well, if other personal information like your Social Security Number is stolen.
 You should also set up a fraud alert with at least one of the major credit bureaus.
 This will notify you when new credit applications are made in your name.